barthodian/nl2usa/README.md

 # NL2USA

-Set of basic conversions from US standards to Dutch standards.
+Set of basic conversion tools from US standards to Dutch standards.

 ## Getting Started